JiaqiDijon/SPsyINN/README.md

 - **Training strategies**
 - Enabling or disabling **Dynamic Asynchronous Optimization (DAO)**
 - Initialization equations for **Genetic Symbolic Regression (GSR)**

-Additionally, settings like the number of iterations and population size for GSR can be adjusted in the model initialization section of `trainer/GPSR_train.py`.
+- settings like the number of iterations and population size for GSR

 ## Training Details

 - **DNN training** specifics are located in `trainer/TorchModel_train.py`.
 - **GSR training** specifics can be found in `trainer/GPSR_train.py`.

+## Dataset

+The `.zip` files in the `dataset` directory contain the data required for training.
+These files need to be extracted into the `dataset` directory.
+Similarly, to facilitate the symbolic regression process, we have provided corresponding `.csv` files.
+These files are stored in the `.zip` archive within the `dataset(csv)` directory and must be extracted to access the respective files.

 ## For Functions performance

 We have configured corresponding methods to evaluate equation performance in the `Test for functions` directory for your convenience.

-We will further enhance our codebase to make it easier for you to deploy.